8ctopus/webp8/README.md

     # Set Vary:Accept header for the image types handled by WebP Express.
     # The purpose is to make proxies and CDNs aware that the response varies with the Accept header.
     Header append "Vary" "Accept" env=ADDVARY

+# improvement ideas

+- check that image does not have size 0 after generation